colebh03/jasper-green-operations/README.md

 <!-- TAKEAWAYS -->
 ## What I Took From the Project

-The most valuable part of this project was seeing how application development connects to the broader work of information systems.
+The biggest takeaway from Jasper Green was seeing how application development connects directly to the broader work of information systems.

-Building the system required more than writing C#.
-I had to think through how the business operates, which data belongs together, what users need to accomplish, which rules the system should enforce, and how the application should respond when those rules are violated.
+The technical part of the project mattered, but the harder and more useful part was deciding how the business process should actually work inside the system.
+I had to think through which information belongs together, what an administrator needs at each point in the workflow, what should happen when records depend on one another, and how the application should respond when a user attempts an invalid action.

-That intersection between business requirements and technical implementation is the area of technology I am most interested in continuing to work in.
+It also reinforced why I am interested in technology roles that sit between business requirements and technical implementation.
+I enjoy understanding how a process works, identifying what the system needs to support, and then working through the technical details required to make that solution function.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>